 If you're interested in incorporating unit studies into your Montessori homeschool curriculum and your child is showing interest, this is a great choice for the earlier part of your academic year.
 Montessori Geography focuses on educating children using a systems-based approach.
 It begins with large-scale physical geography and slowly narrows its focus to smaller-scale features such as biomes and political geography.
 In short, you'll be starting with the solar system for the primary years.

-Montessori Space Activities for Kids
+Montessori Space Activities for Preschoolers

 This unit uses an interdisciplinary approach in its space activities for preschoolers.
 It even includes space crafts for kids and resources for additional craft-making.
 In addition, this Montessori solar system unit provides opportunities for matching, sorting, sequencing, and pattern work.
 You'll find lots of new vocabulary and language work in the books and 3-part cards.